Huey Lewis on the anguish of hearing loss: 'I may never sing again'

 An inner ear disorder that has rendered Huey Lewis unable to perform has forced the '80s hitmaker to deal with the possibility that he may not be able to return to the stage.

-Lewis, 67, cancelled all 40 of his remaining 2018 performances in April after revealing he is suffering from Meniere's disease, a disorder that causes vertigo, ringing in the ears and progressive hearing loss.
+Lewis, 67, canceled all 40 of his remaining 2018 performances in April after revealing he is suffering from Meniere's disease, a disorder that causes vertigo, ringing in the ears and progressive hearing loss.

 "I haven't come to grips with the fact that I may never sing again,'' Lewis told Jenna Bush Hager on TODAY Monday.
 "I'm still hoping I'm gonna get better.
 They say a positive attitude is important."